 Satisfies PMI formal education requirements for PMP or CAPM certification.

-After completion of this program, depending on individual circumstances, students may consider preparing for the Project Management Institute (PMI) Certified Associate in Project Management (CAPM) or Project Management Professional (PMP) exam.
+After completion of this program, depending on individual circumstances, you may consider preparing for the Project Management Institute (PMI) Certified Associate in Project Management (CAPM) or Project Management Professional (PMP) exam.

-Schedule: Classes are generally offered each semester during the following times:
+Schedule: Classes are generally offered each semester during one of the following times:

 1-day in-person classes: Weekdays from 9 am to 4 pm (with a 1-hour lunch)